 - 14 cents per mile driven in service of charitable organizations.

 The business standard mileage rate is based on an annual study of the fixed and variable costs of operating an automobile.
 The rate for medical and moving purposes is based on the variable costs as determined by the same study.
 The rate for using an automobile while performing services for a charitable organization is statutorily set (it can only be changed by Congressional action) and has been 14 cents per mile for over 15 years.

-The 2022 rates are based on 2021 fuel costs.
-Given the potential for the continuation of substantially higher gas prices, it may be appropriate to consider switching to the actual expense method for 2022, or at least keeping track of the actual expenses, including fuel costs, repairs, maintenance, etc., so that the option is available for 2022.
+The 2023 rates are based on 2022 fuel costs.
+Given the potential for the continuation of substantially higher gas prices, it may be appropriate to consider switching to the actual expense method for 2023, or at least keep track of the actual expenses, including fuel costs, repairs, maintenance, etc., so that the option is available for 2023.